3 ways to make feijoa chutney

 The next morning, place the casserole or dish in a pre-heated oven (180°C) and cook for 2-3 hours.
 Stir every half an hour.
 It will thicken and turn a dark-brown caramel colour.

-Pour into sterilized jars.
+Pour into sterilised jars and seal with sterilised lids.
 Keep it hidden in a cool, dark place for a couple of weeks to let the flavours really meld into each other.

 2. Classic Feijoa Chutney